EveryKid

 We begin by settling the nervous system.
 Before any work happens, we ensure the child is feeling safe and grounded in the space.

-The Method: tactile entry acitvitiers like working with foam clay or sensory sand.
+The Method: tactile entry acitvities like working with foam clay or sensory sand.

-The Psychology: this lwoers the affective filter moving the child or teen out of a defensive state and into a creative, receptive state.
-It’s about building a sensory rbidge between the outside world and the therapy room.
+The Psychology: this lowers the affective filter moving the child or teen out of a defensive state and into a creative, receptive state.
+It’s about building a sensory bridge between the outside world and the therapy room.

 Phase 2: The Creative Exploration (Work)